-David Oxley BCom (Hons, 2:1), ACIS David has more than 24 years' experience in the finance sector.
-He is employed by Salt in the role of Head of Research and has overall responsibility for Salt's investment research process.
-Head of Research David is a career investment analyst and has experience in both New Zealand and the United Kingdom.
-He began his career as Investment Analyst, UK Equities for Sun Alliance Investment Management in 1991.
-He then became Investment Analyst, Pan-European Equities for Royal & Sun Alliance Investment Management following his previous company's merger with Royal Insurance in 1996.
-He then took up a role as Investment Analyst and Team Leader for Pan-European Equities for Morley Fund Management in 2001.
-David moved to New Zealand in 2005 and joined ABN Amro Craigs (later Craigs Investment Partners) as Director, Senior Research Analyst.
-In 2011 he moved to the Guardians of New Zealand Superannuation as Senior Analyst, Active Return Strategy.
-Immediately prior to joining Salt, David was employed as Head of Research at BT Funds Management (NZ) Limited, a wholly owned subsidiary of Westpac Financial Services Group Limited.
-David has a Bachelor of Commerce degree, from the University of Birmingham (Honours 2:1) and holds the ACIS designation as an Associate member of the Institute of Chartered Secretaries and Administrators professional body.
-David is also a shareholder in Salt.
-Roger Clayton LLB, BCom (Hons), MCom Roger has more than 20 years' experience in the finance sector.
+Paul Turnbull BBS (Hons) Chief Investment Officer Paul has more than 21 years experience in the finance sector.
+He is the Chief Investment Officer at Salt, with primary responsibilities including management of the investment team, model portfolio construction, sector research and ESG.
+Paul started his career as a research analyst at Ord Minnett from 1997-2001.
+He then spent eleven years in Melbourne with JCP Investment Partners firstly as a research analyst from 2002-2010 and then as Head of Research from 2010 to 2012.
+Paul returned to New Zealand to work for First NZ Capital from 2013-2019 as a Director, Research with sector responsibilities including Transport, Gaming and Equity Strategy.
+Paul has a Bachelor of Business Studies (Honours) from Massey University, Palmerston North.
+Paul is also a shareholder in Salt.
+Roger Clayton LLB, BCom (Hons), MCom Chief Operating Officer Roger has more than 20 years' experience in the finance sector.
 He is employed by Salt in the role of Chief Operating Officer and has overall responsibility for operations, compliance and client relationship management.
-Chief Operating Officer Roger started his finance career in 1997 as a key account manager in JP Morgan's equity derivatives middle office in London.
+Roger started his finance career in 1997 as a key account manager in JP Morgan's equity derivatives middle office in London.
 He returned to New Zealand in 2000 to work as an investment product advisor for Royal & SunAlliance.
 Roger then spent seven years with the Westpac Group from 2004 to 2011 in several roles including Senior Product Development Manager at BT Investment Management in Sydney.
 He then returned to New Zealand to take a position with ASB Bank Limited in 2011 as Head of Wealth Product for seven years before leaving to join Salt.
 Roger has a Bachelor of Laws and Commerce (Honours), from the University of Otago and a Masters in Commerce from the University of Auckland.
 Roger is also a shareholder in Salt.